 Write down any name that comes to mind, no matter how far-fetched it may seem.
 You never know; one of those crazy ideas might just be the perfect name for your business.

 Write down every word you can think of that is related to your business, products, or services.
-This could be anything from the industry you're to the type of customer you serve.
+This could be anything from the industry you're in to the type of customer you serve.
 For example, if you sell eco-friendly products, some related words could be "sustainable," "green," "natural," or "recycled."

 Use a Thesaurus